 You spent a lot of money on your playground.
 That’s why maintaining your playground equipment and safety surfacing is so important!
 This means looking out for small problems and fixing them before they have the chance to turn into larger, more expensive problems.
-In the long run, doing so will save you money and will help ensure that the safety materials used to protect children perform as they are intended.
+In the long run, doing so will save you money and will help ensure that the safety materials used to help protect children perform as they are intended.

 At the end of the day, there’s one highly durable, permeable slip-resistant protective surfacing that you can trust: poured-in-place (PIP) rubber surfacing.
-No Fault Sport Group has safety surfacing that is both versatile and visually attractive.
+No Fault Surfaces has safety surfacing that is both versatile and visually attractive.
 It gives you superior fall-cushioning properties, relatively easy maintenance and it lasts for many years.

 However, due to its long lasting durability, it isn’t your least expensive surfacing option.
 This is why regular maintenance is important.

 Keeping Your PIP in Tip-Top Shape

 “Inspecting and maintaining your playground not only makes good sense, but is your responsibility,” writes Michele Breakfield, Director of Marketing for Cunningham Recreation and Playground Guardian in a recent article titled “Inspecting and Maintaining Your Playground Investment”.

 “If properly maintained, your playground can provide children and their families with a safe place to play, learn and grow for decades to come,” Michele writes.

 We agree with Michele!
 No Fault’s unique PIP rubber safety surfacing is easy to clean and care for.
 It requires a little TLC to keep it looking great and performing well.

 Here are some things to help you protect your investment for years to come:

 - Keep sharp objects off the surface area